wireapp/wire-server/docs/reference/spar-braindump.md

 ## operations

-### enabeling / disabeling the sso feature for a team
+### enabling / disabling the sso feature for a team

 if you have sso disabled by default, you need to turn on the feature for every team that wants to use it.  you can do this in the stern